sathomas/jsDataV.is/src/text/ch7/02-graph.md

   // Data set continues...
 ```

-For the visualization it will be helpful to have two separate arrays, one for the graph's nodes and a second for the graph's edges.
+For the visualization it will be helpful to have two separate arrays, one for the graph's nodes and a one for the graph's edges.
 Extracting those arrays from the original data is straightforward, so we won't bother looking at it in this chapter.
 You can, however, see the full implementation in the book's source code.
-The result looks like the following.
+The result looks like the following:

 ``` {.javascript .numberLines}
 var nodes = [